-Two armed rangers for security and an expert tracker are assigned to each trekking group to take through the thick, pristine jungle and help them fruitfully spend one hour a safe distance of 32 ft (10 meters) from the mountain gorilla family.
+Two armed rangers for security and an expert tracker are assigned to each trekking group to take through the thick, pristine jungle and help them fruitfully spend one hour at a safe distance of 32 ft (10 meters) from the mountain gorilla family.

 All trekkers should carry two masks, one fresh one to wear when you meet the gorillas and the other at the briefing.
-They should have tested negative for COVID-19 before they’re allowed to trek.
+They should have tested negative for COVID-19 before they are allowed to trek.
 Wear a long-sleeved shirt, trousers, and waterproof hiking boots to navigate the uneven terrain that leads to the gorillas.

 A gorilla trekking permit for the Nkuringo sector costs $700 for all non-resident foreign guests, which is the same permit price for all the other three Bwindi sectors.

-Nkuringo sector is a preferred choice for travelers coming from Kigali and want to trek Bwindi gorillas.
+Nkuringo sector is a preferred choice for travelers coming from Kigali and who want to trek Bwindi gorillas.